EECS4481Team/HelpDeskAppV1/README.md

 npm install
 ```

-and create an ".env" file with the following information:
+and create an ".env" file in the server folder with the following information:

 ```bash
 PORT=3000